Victoria Falls River Lodge

 Call us on 858 345 1761 to start planning your vacation to Victoria Falls River Lodge or take a look at our itineraries to Victoria Falls

-Within easy reach of Victoria Falls Town, yet hidden away inside the park, Victoria Falls River Lodge is a great base from which to explore and experience both the adrenalin fuelled adventures offered around the falls, as well as a range of safari focussed activities.
+Within easy reach of Victoria Falls Town, yet hidden away inside the park, Victoria Falls River Lodge is a great base from which to explore and experience both the adrenaline fuelled adventures offered around the falls, as well as a range of safari focused activities.

 The Victoria Falls River Lodge occupies a wide stretch of Zambezi riverbank, minutes upstream from the falls.
 This area attracts wildlife throughout the year.
 Herds of elephant regularly make their way past camp, headed for the river to drink and play.
 Pods of hippos noisily make their presence felt along the shallower pools out of the main current.
 The national park itself is home to a fantastic array of wildlife as the animals are drawn to the constant source of water and the lush vegetation growing alongside it.
 Kudu, impala, hippo, buffalo and crocodile are all commonly spotted from camp.